 We felt a different dynamic.
 I could focus on just one toddler instead of two, and had more time to devote to my eldest as a result.

-Share toys—don’t designate toys for the twins and toys for the non twin child.
+5. Don’t designate toys for the twins and toys for the non twin child

 You may be overlooking one of the main ways to prevent your kids from fighting: Sharing toys.